Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 Observations of marine reefs show that balance is key with PAR.

-These are defined by what’s called PUR.
+These chunks are defined by what’s called PUR.

 Though manufacturers have gotten extremely good at nailing the right kind of diodes, most models will come with a customizable spectrum and settings.

-By now, it should be obvious that distinctive spectra affect corals differently, even at the same light intensity.
+So, going back to PUR, different spectra affect corals differently, even at the same light intensity.

 Here’s an illustration of that: